fercomunello/dotfiles/fedora/README.md

 - Speed default or decrease a little bit.
 - Delay a little greater than "Short".

-### Remap CapsLock to ESC
+### Wayland: Remap CapsLock to ESC
 I usually remap CAPS to ESC to exit Vim insert mode.
-To do that in a lower levelwith maximum priority, follow this steps:
+If you are using Xorg instead of Wayland due to some restrictions, you can use GNOME DConf Editor instead i to perform the remapping, but it won't be a lower level remapping like this one described here.

 * Install evtest to get key codes of your keyboard device.
 ```bash